Top 10 Most Anticipated Upcoming Anime

 2. Spy × Family Season 3

-➡️ Why we're looking forward to it: The perfect balance of comedy, espionage, and family drama — Spy × Family has won over a wide audience thanks to its tone and endearing characters.
-Season 3 promises revelations, new storylines, and probably more touching moments between Anya, Loid, and Yor.
+➡️ Why we're excited: The perfect balance of comedy, espionage, and family drama — Spy × Family has won over a large audience with its tone and endearing characters.
+Season 3 promises revelations, new arcs, and probably more touching moments between Anya, Loid, and Yor.

 🗓️ Date / info: Premiere announced for October 4, 2025.

-⭐ What we hope for: New subplots, possibly revisits of flashbacks of the biological parents, and that the pacing remains good, without unnecessary filler.
+⭐ What we hope for: New subplots, possibly revisiting the biological parents' flashbacks, and maintaining a good pace without unnecessary filler.

 3. Digimon Beatbreak

-➡️ Why we're looking forward to it: Digimon returns with a revamped concept, and Beatbreak seems to be aiming to blend nostalgia with modern elements.
-Longtime fans are eager to see how the franchise evolves in this new iteration.
+➡️ Why we're excited: Digimon returns with a refreshed concept, and Beatbreak seems to want to mix nostalgia + modernity.
+Long-time fans are curious to see how the franchise evolves in this new iteration.

-🗓️ Date / info: Scheduled to begin airing on October 5, 2025 on Fuji TV, simulcast on Hulu (USA).
+🗓️ Date / info: Broadcast scheduled to start on October 5, 2025, on Fuji TV, simulcast on Hulu (USA).

-⭐ What we hope for: Modern designs that respect the “Digimon” identity, good soundtrack choices, and a plot that doesn't rely solely on nostalgia.
+⭐ What we hope for: Current designs that respect the "Digimon" identity, good soundtrack choices, and a plot that doesn't rely solely on nostalgia.

 4. My Hero Academia Final Season

-➡️ Why we're waiting for it: After years of constant evolution, My Hero Academia is nearing its conclusion.
+➡️ Why we're excited: After years of constant evolution, My Hero Academia is approaching its conclusion.
 The story of young Deku, his friends, his enemies, and the world of heroes will finally reach some highly anticipated climaxes.

-⭐ What we hope for: That the ending does justice to the previous arcs, that the major confrontations are visually and dramatically up to par, and that the script shortcuts are avoided.
+⭐ What we hope for: That the ending does justice to previous arcs, that major confrontations are visually and dramatically compelling, and to avoid plot shortcuts.

 5. One Punch Man Season 3

-➡️ Why we're looking forward to it: Even though expectations are high (and previous seasons have sometimes been criticized), One Punch Man remains an IP that attracts a lot of attention.
-The humor, the action, the absurd or hyper-developed concepts: all of this is part of the package that many are eager to see return.
+➡️ Why we're excited: Even if expectations are high (and previous seasons sometimes criticized), One Punch Man remains an IP that attracts a lot of attention.
+Humor, action, absurd or hyper-developed concepts: all of this is part of the package that many are looking forward to.

-⭐ What we hope for: Robust animation, deeper adversaries, and a Saitama who continues to surprise despite his “omnipotence”.
+⭐ What we hope for: Robust animation, deeper adversaries, and a Saitama who continues to surprise despite his "almighty" power.

 6. Inherit the Winds

-➡️ Why we're looking forward to it: An original project announced by Aniplex, blending historical period drama with a promising visual style.
-Original anime are always interesting because they aren't based on an existing manga or light novel, allowing for greater creative freedom.
+➡️ Why we're excited: An original project announced by Aniplex, mixing historical period + drama with a promising visual style.
+Original anime are always interesting because they don't depend on an existing manga or light novel, which allows for more creative freedom.

 🗓️ Date / info: Announced for 2026, but already on the radar.

-⭐ What we hope for : A good immersion in the period covered, nuanced characters, and a bold design / art direction.
+⭐ What we hope for: Good immersion in the depicted era, nuanced characters, and bold design/artistic direction.

 7. Lazarus

-➡️ Why we're waiting for it: Director Shinichirō Watanabe (known for Cowboy Bebop, Samurai Champloo) is back with Lazarus , a project blending action, futuristic intrigue, and highly anticipated visuals.
+➡️ Why we're excited: Director Shinichirō Watanabe (known for Cowboy Bebop, Samurai Champloo) is back with Lazarus, a project combining action, futuristic intrigue, and anticipated visuals.

-🗓️ Date / info: Starts on April 5, 2025 (but for those who missed it or want to rewatch it), and its impact continues in discussions around anime trends in terms of dark and realistic tone.
+🗓️ Date / info: Premiering on April 5, 2025 (but for those who missed it or want to rewatch), and its impact continues in discussions around dark and realistic anime trends.

-⭐ What we hope for: That the story deals with its themes in a mature way, that the sound/visual atmosphere matches Watanabe's style, and that it brings something new.
+⭐ What we hope for: That the narrative handles its themes maturely, that the sound/visual atmosphere matches Watanabe's style, and that it brings something new.

 8. Kaiju No. 8 Season 2

-➡️ Why we're waiting for it: The manga was a huge success, the first anime was well-received, so the sequel is eagerly awaited to see how the stakes rise: the kaiju, the battles, but also the personal dilemmas.
+➡️ Why we're excited: The manga has been a huge success, the first anime was well-received, so the sequel is eagerly awaited to see how the stakes rise: the kaijus, the battles, but also the personal dilemmas.

-🗓️ Date / info: Kaiju No. 8 season 2 is scheduled for summer 2025 (but the effects, announcements, and feedback suggest that it will still have an influence beyond that).
+🗓️ Date / info: Kaiju No. 8 Season 2 is scheduled for Summer 2025 (but the effects, announcements, and feedback suggest it will continue to have influence beyond that).

 9. Sakamoto Days Part 2

-➡️ Why we're looking forward to it: An adaptation of a very popular manga, blending comedy, action, and gags.
-The first part set the bar high, which makes us fear the sequel will maintain the pace.
+➡️ Why we're excited: An adaptation of a very popular manga, mixing comedy, action, and gags.
+The first part set a high bar, raising concerns about whether the sequel can maintain the pace.

-⭐ What we hope for: That the humor retains its freshness, that the fights are clear in their choreography, and that the secondary characters have screen time to shine.
+⭐ What we hope for: That the humor stays fresh, the fight choreography is clear, and supporting characters get enough screen time to shine.

 10. Solo Leveling Season 2

-➡️ Why we're waiting for it: A true web phenomenon, Solo Leveling has won over a huge audience.
-The first season laid the groundwork; the sequel is eagerly awaited to delve deeper into the lore, develop the antagonists, and enhance the visuals.
+➡️ Why we're excited: A true web phenomenon, Solo Leveling has captivated a huge audience.
+The first season laid the groundwork, and the sequel is expected to deepen the lore, develop the antagonists, and ramp up the visual power.

-⭐ What we hope for: Epic boss scenes, animation that lives up to expectations, and a plot that doesn't lose steam.
+⭐ What we hope for: Epic boss battles, animation that lives up to expectations, and a plot that doesn't lose steam.

-flashbacks of the biological parents, and that the pace remains good, without unnecessary filler.
+flashbacks of the biological parents, and that the pacing remains good, without unnecessary filler.

 |